 Candidates for the D.C. editorial internship should be available to work in Slate’s Washington office between 20 and 40 hours per week.
 (We can schedule hours around classes.)
 They will tackle a mix of duties, including research, assisting with the Dear Prudence live chat, and writing for the Slatest and Future Tense verticals.
 They must be organized, have a proven interest in journalism, and be familiar with Slate’s style of analysis and opinion.
 They must also be able to work efficiently and without much supervision.
 This internship is paid D.C. minimum wage, currently $15 an hour.

-Update, Oct.
-1, 2020: The spring 2021 internship will be remote.
-Candidates must be able to be online 10-6 Eastern and have authorization to work in the U.S. We currently do not know whether the summer 2021 internship will be remote or in the D.C. office.
-We will update this page when we know more.
+Update, Feb.
+1, 2021: The summer 2021 internship will most likely be remote.
+Candidates must be able to be online 10-6 Eastern and have authorization to work in the U.S.

 To apply, please send a single PDF that includes the following items to email@example.com by the deadline below: